 Tenon relies on international shipping being available at competitive prices for the distribution of its products, particularly those manufactured in New Zealand.
-Shipping contracts are typically 1-2 years in duration, with fixed container rates in US\$'s for the contract period, subject only to fluctuations in fuel prices.
+Shipping contracts are typically one-to-two years in duration, with fixed container rates in US\$'s for the contract period, subject only to fluctuations in fuel prices.

-In December 2010, Tenon entered a 3-year electricity commodity contract to replace the previous contract that expired in December 2010.
-The new commodity contract provides an economic hedge against approximately 33% (previously 75%) of electricity costs incurred at the Taupo site when operating at full capacity.
-The contracts were determined as effective hedges under NZ IAS39 (Financial Instruments: Recognition and Measurement), with the 2012 and 2011 mark-to-market valuation adjustments taken to the hedging reserve in Group equity.
+In December 2010, Tenon entered a three-year electricity commodity contract to replace the previous contract that expired in December 2010.
+This commodity contract provides an economic hedge against approximately 33% (previously 75%) of electricity costs incurred at the Taupo site when operating at full capacity.
+The contracts were determined as effective hedges under NZ IAS39 (Financial Instruments: Recognition and Measurement), with the 2013 and 2012 mark-to-market valuation adjustments taken to the hedging reserve in Group equity.